kavinda0126/Weather-Reporter-API/README.md

 - Node.js and npm
 - MongoDB
-- Environment variables for email configuration
+- Environment variables for email and weather API configuration

 ## Installation